nightknighto/MyReads-Book-Library/README.md

 - Search for books via an external API.
 - Add books.
 - Data persists till the end of the session.
+- Automatic deployment to Github Pages on pushing commits.

+## Certificate

+This scholarship/Nanodegree has been successfully completed.
+You can view the certificate [here](https://confirm.udacity.com/DMCR9JYD).

 ## Installation & Development